cartalyst/platform-pages/usage/repository.md

 #### Methods

-The repository contains several methods that are used throughtout the extension, most common methods are listed below.
+The repository contains several methods that are used throughout the extension, most common methods are listed below.

 For an exhaustive list of available methods, checkout the `PageRepositoryInterface`